77Vincent/vinslider/README.md

 > slide

 > carousel

-### activeClass : String
-> "vinactive" **(Default)**

-Tips: Changing the active class name of the current active item.
-Also the vinslider.css is using this class name by default.
-You can customize it into another classname if you want.
+Tips: Under carousel mode, pager will be hidden by default.

 ### duration : Number
 > How much time each slide stays. **(Default: 5000, millisecond)**

-### amount: Number
+### amount: Number (carousel mode only)
 > How many items will be shown at a time. **(Default: 2)**

-Tips: This will only apply to carousel mode.
-If the value is greater than or equal to the total amount of items, the controller will be hidden.
+Tips: If the value is greater than or equal to the total amount of items, the controller will be hidden.

 ### gutter : Number
 > Add a gutter in between each items. **(Default: 0, pixels)**